termsurf/text.js/readme.md

 Talk is a TypeScript library which does a few things:

-1. **Transforms traditional orthography into Latin/Romanized text**, which maintains a one-to-one correspondence between the original script and the Latin script, where possible (i.e. not for Chinese, where Pinyin already exists).
+1. **Transforms traditional orthography into Latin/Romanized text**, calling it CodeText, which maintains a one-to-one correspondence between the original script and the Latin script, where possible (i.e. not for Chinese, where Pinyin already exists).
 2. **Transforms traditional orthography into pronunciation text**, built around [TalkText](https://github.com/termsurf/talk.js).
 TalkText can be used to render [ToneText](https://github.com/termsurf/tone), which